JasperFx/lamar/documentation/documentation/ioc/working-with-enumerable-types.md

-Specifically, if you request one of these types either directly with `GetInstance<IList<IWidget>>()` or as a declared dependency in a constructor or setter (`new WidgetUser(IList<IWidgets> widgets)` for example) and you have no specific registration for the enumerable types, StructureMap has a built in policy to return all the registered instances of `IWidget` **in the exact order that the registrations were made to StructureMap**.
+Specifically, if you request one of these types either directly with `GetInstance<IList<IWidget>>()` or as a declared dependency in a constructor or setter (`new WidgetUser(IList<IWidgets> widgets)` for example) and you have no specific registration for the enumerable types, Lamar has a built in policy to return all the registered instances of `IWidget` **in the exact order that the registrations were made to Lamar**.

 Note, if there are not any registrations for whatever `T` is, you'll get an empty enumeration.

-Here's an acceptance test from the StructureMap codebase that demonstrates this:
+Here's an acceptance test from the Lamar codebase that demonstrates this:

 <[sample:EnumerableFamilyPolicy_in_action]>